Find and apply for an undergraduate course with options for work placements and studying abroad.

 Pharmacology is the study of the effects of drugs on the body.
 Learn how to develop effective treatments for both human and animal diseases.

 Train as a healthcare professional in all aspects of medicines use and design.
 Pharmacists have valued roles as members of multidisciplinary healthcare teams.

 Physicists search for the universal principles underlying natural phenomena.

 The study of politics looks at the process of gaining and exerting governance.
 How is power handled and where does it lie?

 Psychology is the scientific study of mental life and human behaviour.
 It explains how we think, feel and act both individually and as part of a social group.

 Social workers work with individuals and families to help improve their lives.
 They act as advocates and direct people to the services they may need.

 Social and policy sciences blend the scientific study of individual and social behaviour to understand the dynamics of power and social justice.

-The study of sport and physical activity explores their impact upon modern society and how the body works and responds to exercise during sport.
+The study of modern sport explores the impact of sport, exercise and health on modern society and how the body works and responds to physical activity.